Perspective | For two weeks, they’re curling at the Olympics. Then it’s back to the covid front lines.

 “Both aspects are very hard work,” Roth said in comparison her sport and profession.
 “You have to do your work as a team.
 That’s how we function on the nursing floor.
 We’re constantly helping each other out, whether it’s other nurses or physical therapy, occupational therapy or physicians.
 We’re always working for the benefit of our patients.
 It’s kind of like the same thing on the curling ice.
 You’re always helping out your teammates.
 Even if you’re having a great game, you need to give it to your teammates as well and make sure they’re getting everything that they need.”

 Roth, 33, has perfected juggling.
 She was the skip of the U.S. team at the 2018 Olympics.
-This time, she’s the vice skip, playing the third position on a team Tabitha Peterson now commands.
-Roth balances nursing, curling and raising a 2-year-old son, Nolan, with her husband, Tony.
+This time, she was the vice skip, playing the third position on a team Tabitha Peterson now commands.
+To compete in her second Olympics, Roth balanced nursing, curling and raising a 2-year-old son, Nolan, with her husband, Tony.

 Nolan was born a few weeks before the pandemic disrupted normal living.
 His parents don’t complain.
 They adjust again and again, even if it means Roth must sneak her training regimen into play time.